-The ‘Cycle of Wellbeing’ draws together a wide range of national guidance and resources published to support the wellbeing of staff and children and young people.
 The ‘Cycle’ outlined here, provides a narrative of how the resources connect and could be used to strategically plan supports and interventions for staff and school communities, based on local evidence.
+It demonstrates the synergies of the resources and how they can be used strategically to forward plan supports for staff and learner mental wellbeing based on evidence gathered within a school community.

 The Scottish Government’s Mental Health Strategy published in March 2017 set out the vision to improve mental health in Scotland.
 A key section in the strategy deals with prevention and early intervention which outlines the ambition that every child and young person should have appropriate access to emotional and mental wellbeing support in school.